 Cape Vidal bay has a designated launch site for ski boats and deep-sea fishing and spear fishing are popular sports.
-It is sheltered and superb for snorkelling at a low tide.
-Cape Vidal is near the site of the Dorothea shipwreck, a wooden barque which was lost in heavy weather on 31 January 1898.
+It is sheltered and superb for snorkeling at a low tide.
+Cape Vidal is near the site of the Dorothea shipwreck, a wooden barge that was lost in heavy weather on 31 January 1898.
 She was said to be carrying gold from the Transvaal.
-The whereabouts of the Dorothea is unknown however snorkelers may come across a chain in the bay which is said to have come from the wreck.
+The whereabouts of the Dorothea are unknown however snorkelers may come across a chain in the bay which is said to have come from the wreck.

-There are private businesses in St Lucia which cater for school group guidance.
+There are private businesses in St Lucia which cater to school group guidance.
 Malaria precautions are advised.
-Renowned for its sport fishing and snorkelling, this scenic coastal camp is situated on the north of the Eastern Shores area of the iSimangaliso Wetland Park.
-There is a relatively safe area for swimming, wildlife, especially birds, is abundant.
+Renowned for its sport fishing and snorkeling, this scenic coastal camp is situated on the north of the Eastern Shores area of the iSimangaliso Wetland Park.
+There is a relatively safe area for swimming, and wildlife, especially birds, is abundant.

 WHAT TO DO IN CAPE VIDAL ON ARRIVAL

 All overnight visitors must check in at the reception office at Cape Vidal on arrival.
 Office hours are from 08:00 - 16:30 (Monday - Saturday) and on Sundays and Public Holidays from 08:00 - 15:30.

 Those who have confirmed bookings are expected to check in no later than 16:30 on the day of arrival.

 Visitors arriving after 16:30 must please notify the office in advance and may collect keys in a key box next to the Reception and campers may check the allocated sites with the security at the campsite entrance.